jfleduc/lili/README.md

 sudo apt-get install mysql-server mysql-client
 ```

-During the install, You are prompted to enter a root password twice.
+During the install, you are prompted to enter a root password twice.

-For safety, select legacy authentication method (compatible with MySQL 5.0 and up).
+For safety, select the legacy authentication method (compatible with MySQL 5.0 and up).

 Then secure your MySQL installation: